|

 balance in your brain to adjust for other people's filters as you talk

+to them.
 Transparency is about seeing the complete picture,

 and then addressing it in your communications.
 All of your communications